 - A. First Name - B. Middle Initial - C. Last Name - D. Suffix e.g. Jr., III, Sr. - E. Birth Date Format as mm/dd (e.g. 10/26 for October 26).
-Year is not requested. - F. Relationship to Provider This could be blood relationship (Father, Sister, Daughter, Aunt), marriage relationship (Wife, Mother-in-Law, Brother-in-Law), Ownership (in the case of a corporation or partnership), or control (membership in board of directors, membership in related board of directors, etc.) - G. Percentage Ownership (in cases of corporation or partnership) - H. Total Hours Worked Total hours worked for all entities within the entire combined entity.
-If the related party was paid for a "day of service", then multiply that day by 8 to report hours. - I. Total Compensation Total compensation (wages, salary and/or contract payments) paid to the related party by all entities within the entire combined entity.
+The year is not requested. - F. Relationship to Provider This could be a blood relationship (Father, Sister, Daughter, Aunt), marriage relationship (Wife, Mother-in-Law, Brother-in-Law), Ownership (in the case of a corporation or partnership), or control (membership in the board of directors, membership in a related board of directors, etc.) - G. Percentage Ownership (in cases of corporation or partnership) - H. Total Hours Worked Total hours worked for all entities within the entire combined entity.
+If the related party was paid for a "day of service", then multiply that day by 8 to report hours. - I. Total Compensation Total compensation (wages, salary, contract payments, or any combination thereof) paid to the related party by all entities within the entire combined entity.
 It is expected that all individuals will have received some form of compensation from within the combined entity.

-Note: This must be actual compensation, without any adjustments based on related-party status.
-Any adjustments required by 1 TAC 355.105(i) will be made automatically in STAIRS during the audit process.
+Note: This number must be actual compensation, without any adjustments based on related-party status.
+Any adjustments required by 1 TAC Section 355.105(i) will be made automatically in STAIRS during the audit process.